 What is a beneficial owner?A beneficial owner is an individual or class of persons who ultimately own(s) an investment that may be registered either in their name or another person’s name on their behalf.
 It is a regulatory requirement that we understand who is the ultimate owner of each investment.
 By declaring that you are the beneficial owner you are confirming that the proceeds belong to you.

 What is the Innovative Finance ISA and will it be available on myM&G?The Innovative Finance ISA allows peer to peer lending within your ISA tax wrapper.
-It's not a product M&G offers.
+It's not a product offered by M&G Investments.

 Moving to myM&G